anniezhang2288/BERT-Wikipedia-Comment-Document-Classification/README.md

 ## Overview
-This Python notebook is a sophisticated implementation of the BERT (Bidirectional Encoder Representations from Transformers) model, using TensorFlow, PyTorch, Keras, and the Hugging Face library.
-It's designed for the nuanced task of syntactic analysis of Wikipedia comments, utilizing the Corpus of Linguistic Acceptability (CoLA) dataset.
-The project demonstrates advanced NLP techniques by fine-tuning BERT with the BertForSequenceClassification class, achieving an impressive Matthews Correlation Coefficient (MCC) of 0.540.
+This Python notebook is an implementation of the BERT (Bidirectional Encoder Representations from Transformers) model, using TensorFlow, PyTorch, Keras, and the Hugging Face library.
+It's designed for syntactic analysis of Wikipedia comments, utilizing the Corpus of Linguistic Acceptability (CoLA) dataset.
+By fine-tuning BERT with the BertForSequenceClassification class, it achieves an MCC score of 0.540.

 ## Features
 - **Advanced NLP Modeling**: Utilizes BERT for deep syntactic understanding.
 - **Fine-Tuning**: Employs BertForSequenceClassification for precise model adaptation.
-- **High Performance**: Achieves a notable MCC of 0.540, indicating strong model accuracy.
+- **High Performance**: Achieves MCC of 0.540, indicating strong model accuracy.
 - **GPU Acceleration**: Leverages GPU for efficient training and evaluation.

 ## Technical Implementation